TotalMiner/totalminer.github.io/cs/terrain.md

 The first thing you must do is add a plugin for Terrain Generation.
 This plugin implements `ITMPluginTerrain`.

-Add a new class file called `TerrainPlugin.cs` and insert the following code:
+Add a new class file called `TerrainPlugin.cs` to your mod and insert the following code:
 ```cs
 using StudioForge.Engine.Core;
 using StudioForge.TotalMiner;